Tomahawk missile: Air Force

 The Air Force is a former operator of the nuclear-armed version of the Tomahawk, the BGM-109G Gryphon.

 Army

-In November 2020, the U.S. Army selected the Tomahawk to fulfill its Mid-Range Capability (MRC), giving it a land-based long-range missile capable of striking ground and sea targets.
+In November 2020, the United States Army selected the Tomahawk to fulfill its Mid-Range Capability (MRC), giving it a land-based long-range missile capable of striking ground and sea targets.
 The Army plans to use the Tomahawk alongside a ground-based SM-6 and field them by late 2023.